fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

   - DSD
 ---

 A Staking Node is a full blockchain node which has been configured to stake on behalf of your wallet (aka it has been delegated staking power over your wallet).
-The Staking Node is a computer running Particl that is always on and always connected to the internet.
+The Staking Node is a computer running Rhombus that is always on and always connected to the internet.
 A Raspberry Pi 3 or comparable device (DSD) makes a perfect staking node as it consumes very little energy, is compact and easy to tailor for dedicated tasks.

 {{< hint info >}}
 Before you'll dive into this guide, **familiarize yourself with [Dedicated Staking Devices](/learn/staking/dedicated-devices/) and [Partyman utility](/learn/staking/partyman/)**.